graysky2/streamzap/README.md

 ## Option #1 - Full featured operation of mplayer, mythtv, and kodi using LIRC.
 ### Setup LIRC
 * Install lirc for your distro.
-* Place `streamzap.conf` in `/etc/lirc/lircd.conf.d` and place `90-streamzap.conf` in `/etc/X11/xorg.conf.d` which causes X to ignore the remote without LIRC.
-This step is required.
+* Place `streamzap.conf` in `/etc/lirc/lircd.conf.d`
+* If using Xorg, place `90-streamzap.conf` in `/etc/X11/xorg.conf.d` to keep the remote from being seen as a keyboard and doubling key presses.
-* Restart X if you just did the aforementioned step for the first time.
+* If using an ARM device such as a Raspberry Pi, the `90-streamzap.conf` method will not works since these devices do not use Xorg.
+Instead, place `streamzap-blacklist.conf` in `/etc/modprobed.d` to surpress this behavior.
 * Start lirc using your init system (systemd, openrc, upstart, etc.)

 If the included streamzap.conf does not work for you, consider generating your own with irrecord.